 Magnolia Manor is here to help.

-We have eight campuses across southern Georgia with a caring staff that takes care of the details.
+We have nine campuses across southern Georgia with a caring staff that takes care of the details.
 We’re dedicated to providing Mom with a quality lifestyle that meets her physical, spiritual, social and mental needs.
 Call us at 855-540-LIFE (5433) and a member of our team will be happy to answer any questions or schedule a tour.